jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Increasing the spectacle of dark majic happened throughout the suburban "American Dream".
 Detached homes became even more more specular McMansions.
 Cars got bigger, more size, more chrome, more horsepower.
 Televisions increase in size.
 Food portions increased, sugar was added to everything.
 Rather than transform society to the Computer Age, Darth Oil, Telephone, Sugar made their tools more spectcular.

 The good news is, where not at a "let's burn down society" point yet.
 We can transition to the Computer Age ourselves before the frontline gets so bad we stop being unhappy with our lives, and get rolled into a revolutions.
 We can usher in the era of mass collaboration ourselves.
 But before we get to that, there’s something else.
-Something that’s gone very wrong...

 # ACT THREE

-## Breaking News - List of all problems, startingin 1970's, because we didn't adapt to a new age.
-Collaboration is needed, and held back, time to act Stargazer

-We're in a dilemma, much like Darth King, Darth Blockbuster doesn't hate us.
-He is stuck in the matrix, or better put, he's stuck inside the old red/blue ruling philosophy of the Industrial Age.
-He's a unknowing antagonist for the Computer Age.

-But who cares.
-That's why I'm not writing to "The Executive".
-I'm writing it to you.
-If you see out of your matrix that makes you a extra on Main Street, you'll search and seek out new digital tools to solve your real-life problems, and thereby become, and control, the player god of the Computer Age.
-An unhappy life inside the heavy management and competition of the era of mass production will stop.
-You'll live and enjoy all the benefits of the era of mass collaboration.

-The world needs to upgrade our philosophy to the Computer Age.
-We need to usher in the era of mass collaboration.
-This book's illustration is a regular person standing on Main Street-a single person in the game of civilization.
-His or her job is to do what's best for themselves, and help society prosper.
-She's looking up for guidance and sees two options—heroes and villains.
-Thankfully, The protagonists of society never stop inventing, innovating, thinking ahead.
-The antagonists never stop being selfishness, self-important, short-sighted.
-It's the story of civilization.
-Good vs evil, right vs wrong.
-Jedi vs Sith.

-The only question is, which does your ruling philosophy tell you to pick?
-And the one you pick creates your ruling philosophy.
-That's the power of Main Street.
-To either by the extra of antagoinsts, or the player god for the protagonists.
-A decision you make right now, in your head.
-Because in the sky high above is the mythical "player god" who you can control.
-If you believe in a good ruling philosophy.

-So the conclusion of this book, is a discussion in your head, which might look something like this.

-Extra: What does that mean, I don't like...

-Player god: It means we are the ones who control our society.
-We play the game.

-Extra: What it means is hard times create hard people.
-Hard people create easy times.
-Easy times bring on hard times.
-You can't get around it.

-Player god: No. Hard times create player gods.
-Player gods create good times.
-And then you get lazy.
-You follow the rules of Hugh Auld and the rest of them instead of fighting for what's right.

-Extra:

-Player god: They called us pirates for downloading movies.

-Extra: You were.

-Player god: Let's see

-Extra: And where's that going to get you!

-Player god: And there's the difference.
-You're looking out for yourself.
-And player gods can't do that.

 ## Evolution Doesn't Happen Without Fighting - Main street Has to Act

-Can't make up your mind.
 This will help.
-Here are two stories one about an antagonist, the other a protagonist.
-We've met Protagonist and Antagonist kings.
-We've already learned there is a dividing line between the two, that like any long running story has a "jumping the shark" moment.

-That's hard to see in day to day life.
-Looking back now, it's easy to see that when Rousseau was being chased around Europe in the 1760-70’s the nobles families had definitely jumped the shark into self-obsession.
-Even before then, Europe's Main Street tried rebel, but without Rousseau's new philosophy, they were struck blaming either Protestant or Catholic kings in the horribly nasty Thirty Years War.
-A time when pissed off Main Street tore itself apart fighting over the Medieval Age's dying ruling philosophy.
-One of those wars was between over King Charles I, who ruled England from 1625-1649.
+Here are two stories—one about an antagonist, the other a protagonist.
+The first is about King Charles I, who ruled England from 1625-1649, right in the middle of the Thirty Years War, when Main Strret was tearing itself apart in the name of Protestant and Catholic kings.

 ## Darth King Charles

 Charles ruled as an absolute English monarch.
 He used the same "nobles right to rule" ruling philosophy as other Monarchs of his day.
 England had a Parliament but it was supposed to advise the king and not tell him what to do.
 However, unlike most other European countries, after some revolts in the Middle Ages, English parliament did have the power to approve taxes.

-After years of his forebears mismanaging government finances and overspending himself, Charles needed money.
+England was broke.
+Charles needed money.
 The people and their parliament refused to say yes until they got more political powers.
 Charles refused to talk to them.
 Instead he sent parliament home, and ruled by himself for 10 years.
-He raised taxes by using some very old feudal rules—one retroactively fined some men for not showing up to Charles’ coronation 10 years earlier.
-Charles’ using the fine print didn’t endear him to the people anymore than sending away parliament.
+He raised taxes by using some very old feudal rules like retroactively fining men for not showing up to Charles’ coronation 10 years earlier.

 Parliament eventually got sick of this subversion, raised an army, and fought the English Civil War (1642–1646).
 The army was local men devoted to their parliament.
 They were also very protestant and suspected Charles was a closet Catholic.
 Parliament's army officers were chosen by merit, while Charles’s men were mostly nobles who hired mercenaries to fight for them.
-The war between "parliamentarians" and "loyalists" was very "nasty, brutish, and short" as one observer said.
+The war between Parliamentarians and Loyalists was very "nasty, brutish, and short" as one observer said.

 After four years Charles lost.
 He was held under arrest, while rules for a "constitutional monarchy" were being made by the Parliamentarians.
 But then Charles escaped, hired a new army, and fought the Second English Civil War (1648–1649).

 Charles lost again.
 The victorious Parliamentarians were now enraged.
 They forgot about a constitutional monarch and charged Charles for crimes against the English people.
 Main street was very pissed off.
+They even suspected Charles of being a Catholic.
 Charles didn’t budge.
-The rules were on his side.
 The Bible said he was God’s representative on Earth.
 He was the natural leader the same way a father is the leader of his children.
 Which is why Charles refused to speak the court; a father doesn’t answer to his children.

 But then Darth King Charles did speak, and that fact, should turn you into a player god.

 ## Charles Speaks - The Proof is in the Words

 Charles had a speech impediment.
 Often called a stammer or studder.
 No one then, or even now, understands what causes it.
-A person can talk fine when alone or with pets, but there's sometimes a mental block in the mind when people are around.

 For a stutterer, talking is like playing guitar with music notes written on the fly by a gremlin.
 Some words are easy to say, some are difficult hard, and some decide which at the last mili-mili-mili-second.
-The stutterer must jump around the words in real time.
-Fail and you miss a — beat.

 But a stutter isn’t just about pauses, repetitions, or missing beats in a sentence.
 Stuttering is like having a mini-seizure.
 Your body seizes.
 Your neck tenses.
 You stop breathing.
 It’s horrible.
 I should know, because I suffer from the same affliction as Charles did.